Alias Grace: Plot summary

 Grace continues her story in vivid detail, making an effort to keep the doctor interested.
 He is aroused by Grace's descriptions of James McDermott's advances and Thomas Kinnear's affair with Nancy Montgomery.
 The doctor's landlady, whose drunken husband had by then left her, throws herself at him.
 He is not attracted to her and turns her away several times.
 He gives her money so she can keep the house thinking she will stop bothering him, but that only provokes her to try harder until she finally seduces him once, only for him to tell her that he wished it to be with someone else and never with her.

 A spiritualist on the committee has long since proposed that a Dr. DuPont, "Neuro-Hypnotist", should put Grace in a trance and arouse her unconscious memory.
 Jordan, now mostly concerned with escaping the designs of his landlady, can no longer dissuade the committee.
+Grace meets DuPont, who she discovers is actually Jeremiah, one of her friends from her old employment, in disguise.
 It appears to all present that after DuPont puts Grace to sleep, the voice of Mary Whitney takes over, gleefully telling everyone she haunted Grace because her soul was not freed when she died.
 She said she possessed Grace's body on the day of the murders, and drove McDermott to help her kill Montgomery and Kinnear.
 She says Grace does not remember because she did not know what happened.
 Jordan allows that there have been some scientific reports of a "double personality" phenomenon, but he evades the committee's request for his report and leaves town, claiming his mother is ill.
 He promises to send them the report, but returning home, he promptly joins the Union Army.
 After he is wounded in the war, he moves into his mother's house.
 The last word he says is "Grace".
 Grace eventually is pardoned, and according to the novel she changes her name and begins a new life in the United States.